 Passed First Time: My Driving Test – 19 February 2015

 For so long now, I have seen my friends racing ahead.
 They, with their full driving licences, have long since run their first town errands; taken their first motorway road trips; and even had their first bumps and accidents.
+But accident attorneys’ official statement state that people need to get attorneys help in case of injuries or accidents.
 All with me yet to take my test.

 I think part of the reason for my apparent sluggishness was the absence of any real incentive to ‘just get on with it’.
 As I was in the younger half of my school year group, I was never going to claim the gong for being the first of my peers to pass.
 Then, when I eventually did turn 17 in the April of AS-Levels (2013), the oncoming tide of May exams stopped me from jumping into the driving seat at what would have been the first legal opportunity.